Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - The Agency for Healthcare Research and Quality (AHRQ) offers a number of funding programs that support health services research, which includes an interest in rural healthcare delivery

-- National Institute on Minority Health and Health Disparities (NIMHD) supports health disparities research including an interest in rural populations
+- National Institute on Minority Health and Health Disparities (NIMHD) supports health disparities research, including interest in rural populations

-- The U.S. Department of Agriculture (USDA), through its Agriculture and Food Research Initiative
+- The U.S. Department of Agriculture (USDA) funds rural economic, infrastructure, and agricultural research projects through its Agriculture and Food Research Initiative

-- The U.S. Department of Veterans Affairs, through its Health Services Research & Development Service, funds VA employees to conduct investigator-initiated research that includes a priority area for Healthcare Access/Rural Health
+- The U.S. Department of Veterans Affairs funds VA employees to conduct investigator-initiated research that includes a priority area for healthcare access and rural health through its Health Services Research & Development Service

 Other national organizations also support rural health research:

-- The Patient-Centered Outcomes Research Institute (PCORI) is a non-profit, non-governmental organization authorized by the Affordable Care Act that supports patient-centered comparative clinical effectiveness research and is interested in residents of rural areas as priority population.
+- The Patient-Centered Outcomes Research Institute (PCORI) is a nonprofit, non-governmental organization that supports patient-centered comparative clinical effectiveness research and focuses on residents of rural areas as a population of interest

-For specific funding for rural health research, please see the Funding section of this guide.
+To browse specific funding opportunities for rural health research, see the Funding section of this guide.

 How do you select an appropriate rural definition for a research study?